 - Any crime that you are charged within Texas for which you are found not guilty by a judge or jury (acquitted by the trial court) is eligible for expunction.

-- If a person is convicted of a crime but subsequently pardoned or otherwise granted relief based on actual innocence, they are eligible to have their record for the applicable offense expunged.
+- If a person is convicted of a crime but then pardoned or, granted relief based on actual innocence, they are eligible to have their record for the applicable offense expunged.

-- One new basis for expungement is for crimes that fall under Texas Penal Code Section 46.02(a) for the unlawful carrying of weapons, as that section existed for an offense committed before September 1, 2021.
+- Crimes that fall under Texas Penal Code Section 46.02(a) for the unlawful carrying of weapons, as that section existed for an offense committed before September 1, 2021.

-- If the person was released and the charge or charges did not result in a final conviction and are no longer pending and there was no court-ordered community supervision, unless the offense is a Class C misdemeanor, provided (1) that an indictment or other charging instrument has not been presented against the person at any time following the arrest or was dismissed or quashed, (2) a designated period of time has passed since the date of arrest (this length of time varies by offense), and (3) the person has not previously received an expunction of arrest records and files.
+- Charges that do not result in a final conviction and are no longer pending, and no court-ordered community supervision, unless the offense is a Class C misdemeanor, provided that 1) that an indictment or other charging instrument has not been presented against the person at any time following the arrest or was dismissed or quashed, 2) a designated period of time has passed since the date of arrest (this length of time varies by offense), and 3) the person has not previously received an expunction of arrest records and files.

 - Prosecution is no longer possible because the statute of limitations has expired.

 - If a person is tried and convicted but then acquitted by the court of criminal appeals, the period for granting a petition for discretionary review has expired, or the government office authorized to prosecute the offense recommends the expunction.